anenadic/committee-task-forces-templates/committee-charter-template.md

   - A succession plan for chair/co-chair
   - Decision making process

+### Meetings

+__Example:__
+- The committee meets on the third Monday of every month.
+All community members are welcome to attend these meetings.
+- Minutes of past meetings are available here.
+- To attend our next meeting, visit this etherpad.

 ### Core Team Liasion

 Name of the Core Team liaison person for the committee.